 Looking down from the Footbridge that connects the School with the Tavern, through the leaves of a paperbark.

-Where is your favourite walk located?
+Where is your favourite self guided walk located?